fsr/haskell-lessons/slides/hello.md

 - You can suggest libraries to discuss
 - Or even present one yourself
 - Reading code is a good exercise
+- Listen to talks from simon peyton jones
 </aside>

 # Safety